ShamaVox/voxai/README.md

 If you set up a different postgres user than the default, the line will look something like this:

     app.config['SQLALCHEMY_DATABASE_URI'] = "postgresql://username:password@localhost:5432/voxai_db"

+### AWS / Recall Setup:

+Download the AWS and Recall credentials to ~/.aws/credentials.json.
+(These will be shared in the Slack once the VoxAI AWS account is set up.)

 ### Database Migrations: